44 183 (Tri-buffered aspirin 325 mg)

 Pill imprint 44 183 has been identified as Tri-buffered aspirin 325 mg.

-Tri-Buffered Aspirin is used in the treatment of back pain; heart attack; angina; ischemic stroke; angina pectoris prophylaxis (and more), and belongs to the drug classes platelet aggregation inhibitors, salicylates.
+Tri-Buffered Aspirin is used in the treatment of angina; heart attack; myocardial infarction, prophylaxis; back pain; pain (and more), and belongs to the drug classes platelet aggregation inhibitors, salicylates.
 FDA has not classified the drug for risk during pregnancy.
 Tri-Buffered Aspirin 325 mg is not subject to the Controlled Substances Act.

 See also related documents.